top of page

 Viereck’s nomad bee is relatively uncommon in the Lower Rio Grande Valley.
 The distribution of Nomada vierecki is centered along the western half of the Mexico-United States border, in New Mexico, Texas and Chihuahua.

-Nomada vierecki is a relatively small, black, yellow and red nomad bee.
-The extensive reddish coloring on the bee's body helps distinguish it from other Valley species: red usually appears (on males) on parts of the bee's head; its antennae; its legs; T1 of its abdomen; its propodeum; and part of the sternum.
-The sternum of both the male and female Nomada vierecki is also banded with distinctive curved pale-yellow lines on S3 and S4.
+Nomada vierecki is a small dark-gray bee, with ivory and red markings and light- gray eyes.
+The extensive reddish coloring on the bee's body helps distinguish it from other Valley species: red usually appears on parts of the bee's head; its antennae; its legs; T1 of its abdomen; its propodeum; and much of the sternum.
+The sternum of both the male and female Nomada vierecki has distinctive curved pale-yellow lines on S3 and S4.

-Like the Texas nomad bee, Viereck’s nomad bee belongs to the vegana species group of the genus Nomada, whose members frequently prey on bee species other than Andrena.
-The smaller Viereck’s nomad bee is situated within the subgroup Micronomada, whose members are thought to parasitize the nests of small bees such as Exomalopsis and Halictidae.
+Viereck’s nomad bee is situated within the subgroup Micronomada, whose members parasitize the nests of small bees such as Exomalopsis and Halictidae.
 The male bee shown here was found on a cenizo bush mobbed by Exomalopsis birkmannni.

 CITE THIS PAGE: Sharp, Paula and Ross Eatman.
 "Nomada."
 Wild Bees of the National Butterfly Center of Mission, Texas.
 15 Jan.
 2019, http://www.wildbeestexas.com.
 Accessed [day/month/year guide accessed].